trivago/triava/tck/README.md

 ```

 ### Current compliance status:
-- All basic functionality tests pass.
+- All core functionality tests pass.
 This includes creating and destroying caches.
 Also all put, get, replace, delete Operations work compliant.
-- Passes 288/466 tests.
+- Passes 335/465 tests.
+(72%)

 ## Unclear JSR107 Specs, but compliant according to TCK
 The following tests or Specs are unclear and should be adressed to the JSR107 working group.